zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 This article takes another look on an effect of (soft) page faults on performance.
 Note that the resulting performance difference is very dramatic - admittedly, this is a somewhat special case because the rest of the processing is highly optimized (page faults at 5.7 Gb/s start to be noticeable once your processing itself performs at 6 Gb/s...).

 Having said that, this is actually quite common - a lot of components that are widely used turn out to be really slow once you set very aggressive performance limits.
-Slow single-core page remapping makes certain interesting approaches like [C4 garbage collector](http://www.azulsystems.com/technology/c4-garbage-collector) infeasible[^6].
+Slow single-core page remapping makes certain interesting approaches like [C4 garbage collector](http://www.azulsystems.com/technology/c4-garbage-collector) infeasible, among other things[^6].

 Investigating performance issues requires good tools and willingness to dive deeply into implementation details.
 I wish more platforms had good built-in profilers with timeline visualization similar to Concurrency Visualizer.
 I wish some platforms shipped with an open-source kernel.
 Will we see Windows kernel on GitHub one day?